Penal Code 523 covers the charge of extortion by means of a threatening letter in the state of California.

 Law enforcement focuses on investigating PC 523 charges in Los Angeles.
 Sometimes, these individuals overstep their legal duties.
 For example, a police officer could try to coerce you into making a confession.
 In this case, a lawyer could work to block that forced confession from evidence.
 This could help you avoid a conviction.

-Work with a Lawyer Today to Fight PC 523 Charges
+Work With a Lawyer Today to Fight PC 523 Charges

 Extortion by means of a threatening letter is a serious criminal charge in California.
 Contact the Simmrin Law Group if you have been charged under Penal Code 523.
 We’re ready to begin working on your defense today.
-We’ll provide you with straight-forward answers to your legal questions and help you develop your case.
+We’ll provide you with straightforward answers to your legal questions and help you develop your case.
 Get started with a free consultation.